redwoodjs/redwoodjs-com-archive/docs/authentication.md

         email: username,
         hashedPassword: hashedPassword,
         salt: salt,
-        name: userAttributes.name
+        name: userAttributes.name,
-      }
+      },
     })
   }
 }
 ```

 Before `signupHandler()` is invoked, dbAuth will check that the username is unique in the database and throw an error if not.

 There are three things you can do within this function depending on how you want the signup to proceed:

 1. If everything is good and the user should be logged in after signup: return the user you just created
 2. If the user is safe to create, but you do not want to log them in automatically: return a string, which will be returned by the `signUp()` function you called after destructuring it from `useAuth()` (see code snippet below)
-3. If the user should *not* be able to sign up for whatever reason: throw an error in this function with the message to be displayed
+3. If the user should _not_ be able to sign up for whatever reason: throw an error in this function with the message to be displayed

 You can deal with case #2 by doing something like the following in a signup component/page: